BenLauwens/ThinkJulia.jl/docs/src/chap13.md

 2. Add a function to the previous program to generate random text based on the Markov analysis.
 Here is an example from Emma with prefix length 2:

-   >He was very clever, be it sweetness or be angry, ashamed or only amused, at such a stroke.
+   “He was very clever, be it sweetness or be angry, ashamed or only amused, at such a stroke.
 She had never thought of Hannah till you were never meant for me?"
-"I cannot make speeches, Emma:" he soon cut it all himself.
+"I cannot make speeches, Emma:" he soon cut it all himself.”

    For this example, I left the punctuation attached to the words.
 The result is almost syntactically correct, but not quite.
 Semantically, it almost makes sense, but not quite.